andreasdraxl/boundingboxer/README.md

 ## First Run

-Create a folder called "GetVolume" and place the downloaded files inside.
+Create a folder called "BoundingBoxer" and place the downloaded files inside.
 Open that folder in in vscode.
 Open a terminal window in vscode and type:
 > npm run dev
 >
 A browser showing GetVolume should open. the is based on this tutorial [thatopen](https://docs.thatopen.com/Tutorials/Components/Core/BoundingBoxer)